kkalass/rdf_mapper/README.md

 - **Code Generation**: Zero-boilerplate mapping with [`rdf_mapper_generator`](https://pub.dev/packages/rdf_mapper_generator) - annotate your classes and get optimized mappers automatically
 - **Extensible**: Easy creation of custom mappers for domain-specific types
 - **Flexible**: Support for all core RDF concepts: IRI nodes, blank nodes, and literals
+- **RDF Collections**: Full support for RDF Lists and Containers (Seq, Bag, Alt) with order preservation
 - **Dual API**: Work with RDF strings or directly with graph structures

 ## What is RDF?